Kean University: Newark Normal School

 Kean University was founded in April 1855 in Newark, New Jersey as the Newark Normal School, a Saturday morning school initially established for the exclusive purpose of being a teacher-education college for the educators of the city of Newark.
 The university was founded by Stephen Congar, Newark's Superintendent of Schools, who founded the Newark Normal School with the goal of ensuring the continued improvement of the city's schools through quality teaching.
-The academy was designed to improve the skills of teachers that Congar correctly viewed as lacking in formal training.
+The academy was designed to improve the skills of teachers whom Congar correctly viewed as lacking in formal training.
 Newark Normal School was the first Normal School created in New Jersey, and one of the earliest in the nation, with an inaugural class of 85 students, mostly women and primarily Newark High School alumni.

 Most of the college's first students were white, middle class, Protestants.
 Classes continued during the Civil War, but the numbers of men enrolled declined as young men joined the Union Army.
 Following the Union victory in the war, increasing numbers of Catholics, largely the children of immigrants, began to enroll beginning the school's theme of a diverse student body that would continue to evolve over the next 150 years; by 1911 the children of immigrants exceeded thirty percent of the student body; since that time, Kean University has become one of the nation's most diverse schools.
 In 1863 the Normal School students became formally required to teach in Newark Public Schools after graduation.
 In 1879 the Normal School program was extended to one year, and in 1888 to two years.
 The first classes of the Normal School met at Newark High School, then located on Washington and Linden Streets in Newark.
 In 1878, the Normal School moved to the Market Street School for about two decades before moving back to Newark High School in 1899.
 In 1898 the curriculum of the college was radically revised in an effort to have teachers "professionalized" and enhance the status of the institution.

 New Jersey State Normal School

 In 1913 the state took control of the college and the School was renamed the New Jersey State Normal School at Newark.
-The School moved to a new building at Fourth Street and Belleville Avenue (later Broadway Avenue) that year.
+The school moved to a new building at Fourth Street and Belleville Avenue (later Broadway Avenue) that year.
 In 1917, during World War I, the Normal School faculty and students worked in war-related fundraising and relief efforts.

-In the following decade the Normal School raised its standards further, as evidenced by a 1925 announcement that "students who are deficient in spelling...will be dropped from the school" and by the 1928 extension of the Normal School program to three years.
-The Great Depression brought challenges for the School as enrollment and the overall number of teachers hired in New Jersey declined sharply.
-In 1934 a great milestone was reached when the Normal School became a four-year college and the State Board of Education authorized the Normal School to grant bachelor's degrees – Bachelor of Science in education.
+In the following decade the normal school raised its standards further, as evidenced by a 1925 announcement that "students who are deficient in spelling...will be dropped from the school" and by the 1928 extension of the normal school program to three years.
+The Great Depression brought challenges for the school as enrollment and the overall number of teachers hired in New Jersey declined sharply.
+In 1934 a great milestone was reached when the normal school became a four-year college and the State Board of Education authorized it School to grant a bachelor's degrees, a Bachelor of Science in education.